-The i-VTEC 4-cylinder engine features Programmed Fuel Injection (PGM-FI), which relies on an array of sensors to constantly monitor a number of critical operating variables.
-The system tracks throttle position, intake air temperature, water temperature, ambient air pressure (altitude), intake manifold pressure, exhaust/air/fuel ratios and the position of the crankshaft and camshaft.
+The i-VTEC® 4-cylinder engine features Programmed Fuel Injection (PGM-FI), which relies on an array of sensors to constantly monitor a number of critical operating variables.
+PGM-FI tracks throttle position, intake air temperature, water temperature, ambient air pressure (altitude), intake manifold pressure, exhaust/air/fuel ratios and the position of the crankshaft and camshaft.
 High-efficiency air-assisted fuel injectors deliver fuel to each cylinder.
-These multi-hole injectors direct fuel around the intake valve stem for improved atomization, better power output and reduced emissions.
+These multi-hole injectors better direct fuel around the intake valve stem for improved atomization, more power output and reduced emissions.

-An electronic drive-by-wire system helps enhance the driving character of the TSX.
+An electronic Drive-By-Wire Throttle System™ helps enhance the driving character of the TSX.
 With smart electronics connecting the throttle pedal to the throttle butterfly in the intake tract, the engine response can be optimized to suit the driving conditions and to better match the driver's expectations.
 By eliminating the direct throttle cable connection to the engine, the ratio between pedal movement and throttle butterfly movement can be continuously optimized.
 This adjustable "gain" between throttle and engine is a significant step forward in drivability.

-To establish the current driving conditions, the system monitors pedal position, throttle position, vehicle speed, engine speed, calculated road slope and corner radius and engine vacuum.
+To establish the current driving conditions, the system monitors pedal position, throttle position, vehicle speed, engine speed, calculated road slope, corner radius and engine vacuum.
 This information is then used to define the throttle control sensitivity.

-From the driver's standpoint (because the drive-by-wire system is combined with other functions such as VSA and Traction Control) this means that the way the TSX responds to throttle pedal movements is tailored to the driving conditions.
+From the driver's standpoint (because the drive-by-wire system is combined with other functions such as VSA® and Traction Control) this means the TSX responds to throttle pedal movements specifically tailored to the driving conditions.
 In stop-and-go driving, the pedal response has low gain and is smooth and progressive for easy driving.
 A similar low-gain response makes starting out on snowy or icy roads more predictable.
 In low- to medium-speed driving conditions, the gain increases to improve response and acceleration.
-In high speed driving, the gain increases further still, so that there's ample response for passing.
-The system also alters response based on the road slope, providing more throttle gain on uphills, and less on downhills, and also reduces changes in gain on curvy roads to make the car easy to control.
+In high speed driving, the gain increases further still, so there is improved response for passing.
+The system also alters response based on the road slope, providing more throttle gain uphill, and less downhill, and also reduces changes in gain on curvy roads to make the car easier to control.

 The throttle system works with the available SportShift 5-speed automatic transmission to make shifts faster and smoother than has been possible before.
 By coordinating the throttle opening with the transmission's shifting functions, engine power can be precisely tailored to the needs of the transmission at every point during the shifting process.
-That means less shift shock and delay, no matter the driving situation.
+This concept generates less shift shock and delay, no matter the driving situation.

 The TSX uses a DC motor to control the throttle butterfly position in the intake tract.
 Large bearings and superior internal components give the motor greater resistance to vibration.

-The foundation for exceptional emissions performance was laid by the basic architecture of the TSX.
+It is the basic architecture of the TSX that forms the foundation for emissions performance of the vehicle.
 The exhaust port and exhaust system are positioned to the rear of the transversely mounted engine.
-This means the catalytic converter can be positioned closer to the engine than is possible with a conventional front-exhaust configuration that sweeps under the engine to reach the converter.
+This means the catalytic converter can be positioned much closer to the engine than is possible with a conventional front-exhaust configuration that sweeps under the engine to reach the catalytic converter.
 With the under-floor catalyst, light-off of the multi-cell converter is quick after starting.
 A low heat-mass stainless steel exhaust manifold also speeds converter light-off.

-The i-VTEC cylinder head plays a large role in emissions reduction as well, by fostering internal exhaust gas recirculation, which cuts NOx.
-Air-assisted fuel injectors reduce hydrocarbons after starting, while a Linear Air/Fuel sensor positioned in the exhaust system just upstream of the catalyst improves air/fuel mixture control.
+The i-VTEC® cylinder head plays a large role in emissions reduction as well, by fostering internal exhaust gas recirculation, which cuts NOx output.
+Air-assisted fuel injectors help reduce hydrocarbons after starting, while a Linear Air/Fuel sensor positioned in the exhaust system just upstream of the catalyst improves air/fuel mixture control.

 NOISE, VIBRATION AND HARSHNESS (NVH) CONTROL

 The high output in-line 4-cylinder engine features comprehensive NVH reduction features.
-The pressure-cast block with its bed-plate type main bearing cap is a highly rigid assembly, helping to resist vibration.
-A pair of chain-driven balance shafts further smoothes the inherent vibration of a large displacement in-line 4-cylinder layout.
+The pressure-cast cylinder block with a bed-plate type main bearing cap delivers a highly rigid assembly, helping to resist overall vibration.
+A pair of chain-driven balance shafts further smoothes the inherent vibration of a large displacement in-line 4-cylinder engine layout.
 A self-adjusting silent-type camshaft chain and a serpentine accessory drive belt also reduce NVH.

 6-SPEED MANUAL TRANSMISSION

 One of the standard transmissions in the TSX is a close-ratio 6-speed manual gearbox.
-With exceptionally short 45 mm shift throws (most European sedans have shift throws of about 60-65 mm) and a precise, light shifting action, this transmission perfectly complements the car's sporting character.
-With six gear ratios instead of the more common 5-ratio arrangement, the TSX has closely spaced gears for superior acceleration, yet still has a top gear that allows for a low and efficient cruising rpm.
+With exceptionally short 45 mm shift throws (most European sedans have shift throws of about 60-65 mm) and a precise, light shifting action, this manual transmission perfectly complements the car's sporting character.
+With six forward gear ratios instead of the more common 5-gear arrangement, the TSX has more closely spaced gears for improved acceleration, yet still has a top gear that allows for a low and efficient cruising rpm.

-A lightweight clutch with low-inertial mass allows the engine to rev quickly, the clutch pedal stroke is short and the effort is comfortably low.
-A broad and progressive engagement band makes the TSX easy to launch smoothly from a stop.
+A lightweight clutch with low-inertial mass allows the engine to rev quickly, the clutch pedal stroke is short and the use effort is comfortably low.
+A broad and progressive engagement band of the clutch makes the TSX easy to launch smoothly from a stop.
 The clutch incorporates a wide-angle clutch-torsion mechanism that reduces the gear rattling sound that is common in many manual-transmission designs.

-To deliver the smoothness and convenience of an automatic transmission, coupled with the performance and sporting feel of a manual gearbox, the TSX offers a 5-speed Sequential SportShift automatic.
-With five closely spaced ratios, the automatic transmission helps deliver impressive acceleration performance.
-An advanced Grade Logic Control System and intelligent shift programming combine with a drive-by-wire throttle control to deliver remarkably swift and smooth shifts and intuitively correct gear selection.
-To cope with the additional power output, capacity of the second gear clutch pack has been increased.
+To deliver the smoothness and convenience of an automatic transmission, coupled with the performance and sporting feel of a manual gearbox, the TSX offers a Sequential SportShift 5-speed automatic transmission.
+With five closely spaced gear ratios, the automatic transmission helps deliver impressive acceleration performance.
+An advanced Grade Logic Control System and intelligent shift programming combine with a drive-by-wire throttle control to deliver remarkably swift and smooth shifts along with intuitively correct gear selection.
+To cope with the engine's additional power output, the capacity of the second gear clutch pack has been increased.